mhf93/imgplyr/README.md

 This is useful for deliberate pauses between images during a live performance.

 **Fade Out Settings…** — controls the duration for both Fade Out and Fade to Black.
 Opens the same settings panel with a 50–2000 ms slider and quick presets.
 Default is 400 ms.

+### Fade to Next
+When enabled, the current image fades to the next image in the queue continuously during playback — rather than showing one image, then fading, then showing another.
+The fade cycle repeats at the current playback speed, creating a smooth continuous cross-fade effect.

 ---